Abdul Carter

-Early life and high school career
+Early life

-Carter grew up in Philadelphia, Pennsylvania and attended La Salle College High School in Wyndmoor, Pennsylvania.
+Carter was born on October 3, 2003, in Philadelphia, Pennsylvania, growing up in North Philadelphia.
+He attended La Salle College High School in Wyndmoor, Pennsylvania.
 As a senior, he made 78 tackles with 10 tackles for loss.
-Carter was rated a four-star recruit and committed to play college football at Penn State over offers from South Carolina and Ole Miss.
+Carter was rated a four-star recruit and committed to play college football for Penn State over offers from South Carolina and Ole Miss.
 Following the end of his senior season, he played in the Big 33 Football Classic.